ankeesler/btool/doc/plan.md

 - This is because the exe consumer is pulling in a .o file that has not been updated by the inc consumer yet, so it is missing include paths...

-### 01: Can't put includes to the right of headers
+### 01: Can't put comments to the right of headers